 Mammary glands are used to produce milk to feed the young after birth.
-Milk is produced in the mammary gland after childbirth and is called lactation.
+Milk is made in the mammary gland after childbirth and is called lactation.

 Cats produce milk within their mammary glands.
 Cats have eight mammary glands arranged in four pairs on the left and right underside of the body.
 Cats produce milk to feed their kittens after birth.

 Mammals all share another characteristic, one which is also shared with birds.
 Both birds and mammals have a heart that contains four chambers.
-Surprisingly, crocodiles, which are a reptile, also have a four-chambered heart.
+Surprisingly, crocodiles, a reptile, also have a four-chambered heart.

 The four-chambered heart is essential for the respiratory system of mammals.
 When mammals breathe in air, they take in oxygen.
 Oxygen is needed to survive, but the waste product is carbon dioxide once the oxygen has performed its function.
 Carbon dioxide is expelled back into the air when we breathe out.

-The respiratory system allows us to breathe in oxygen and breathe out carbon dioxide.
-Oxygen enters the lungs, where the body’s cells transport it through the blood to the left ventricle of the heart.
+The respiratory system allows us to breathe in oxygen and expel carbon dioxide.
+Oxygen enters the lungs, where the body’s cells transport it through the blood to the heart’s left ventricle.
 The left ventricle pumps oxygen-rich blood to the left atrium.
 It is then pumped through your arteries to the rest of your body.

-The other two chambers of the heart are the right atria and right ventricle.
+The other two heart chambers are the right atria and right ventricle.
 Oxygen-poor blood is received from the veins and is pumped to the lungs, where the carbon dioxide is expelled.

-The four-chambered heart which mammals possess is essential.
-A four-chambered heart is essential for warm-blooded animals as they expend a lot of energy and require a lot of oxygen.
+The four-chambered heart that mammals possess is essential.
+A four-chambered heart is vital for warm-blooded animals as they expend a lot of energy and require a lot of oxygen.
 The four-chambered heart is an efficient way of getting lots of oxygen into the body.

 Cats do have a four-chambered heart.
-Cats need plenty of oxygen as it is needed to burn sugars and fatty acids in their cells to produce energy.
-The energy is needed for everything they do, including keeping themselves at a steady temperature.
+Cats need plenty of oxygen as it is required to burn sugars and fatty acids in their cells to produce energy.
+The energy is required for everything they do, including keeping themselves at a steady temperature.

 Do Cats Have Hair?

 Another characteristic of a mammal is that they have hair or fur.
 The fur is generally used when a mammal has very thick body hair.
-Humans have hair, but we wouldn’t generally call it fur, whereas other mammals covered, such as bears or raccoons, would have fur.
+Humans have hair, but we wouldn’t call it fur, whereas other mammals, such as bears or raccoons, would have fur.

 Hair or fur consists of two layers.
 These consist of a thicker underfur covered with oily guard hairs on top.

 The guard hairs are longer and coarser.
-They are used to repel water from the skin and to block ultraviolet rays from the sun.
+They repel water from the skin and block the sun’s ultraviolet rays.
 In animals with markings, such as a jaguar, these markings are on the guard hair layer.